 That’s a hard one.
 Ketogenic diet and shedding the caffeine will definitely improve your chances.
 You likely have other causes, though.
-With short cycles, we think of diminished ovarian reserve almost always caused by endometriosis.
+With short cycles, we think of diminished ovarian reserve frequently caused by endometriosis.
 Ovulation occurs early because the FSH rises higher before your cycle starts.
 They can study you with an AMH value and or a Clomid challenge test.

 It is our opinion that laparoscopy with treatment of endometriosis does increase your pregnancy rate through improving the endometrial receptivity.
-I definitely would not do aerobic exercise and would try to eat frequently and avoid hypoglycemia.
+I definitely would not do excessive aerobic exercise and would try to eat frequently and avoid hypoglycemia.
 I definitely wouldn’t wait a year to evaluate.
 Good Luck…

 Depo shot/adding estrogen?